leozqi/blog/content/2024/computer-design.md

 2. Each machine code executes with a certain _clock cycle per instruction (CPI)_.

-## Processor design

-RISC:
+## Instruction set architecture

-key observation is that instruction sets are really compiler targets.
+> The RISC philosophy is that instruction sets are really compiler targets.
-All compilers really want are a few simple preimitives to generate high-performance code.
+> ISAs should provide a few simple primitives to generate high-performance code.
-Lets rip out as much from the hardware as possible, like microcode, to make what's left simple, uniform, and fast.[^Arpaci-Dusseau]
+> They should rip out complex hardware implementations to make what's left simple, uniform, and fast.[^Arpaci-Dusseau]

-The implementation of the processor determines _clock cycle time_ and _clock cycles per instruction (CPI)_.
+A processor's implementation determines the _clock cycle time_ and the number of _clock cycles per instruction (CPI)_ of all programs running on it.

+When designing your system, the consideration is therefore:

+1. What level of compiler optimization should I perform up to.

 In Patterson's book, LEGv8 serves as ISA.